fadden/6502bench/README.md

   verify correctness.
 - Symbols and constants are provided for ROM and operating system entry points on several popular systems.
+- Project files are designed for sharing and collaboration.</li>

 A demo video is [available on YouTube](https://youtu.be/dalISyBPQq8).